trichards-symplr/distill-cli/README.md

 1. **Parse Arguments**: Processes your command-line options
 2. **Load Configuration**: Reads settings from `config.toml`
 3. **Select S3 Bucket**: Uses the bucket from config or prompts you to choose one
-4. **Upload Audio**: Sends your audio file to the selected S3 bucket
+4. **Upload Audio**: Sends your audio file to the selected S3 bucket with server-side encryption (AES-256)
 5. **Transcribe Audio**: Uses Amazon Transcribe to convert speech to text
 6. **Summarize Text**: Uses Amazon Bedrock to create a concise summary
 7. **Save Transcript** (Optional): Saves the full transcript if `--save-transcript` is specified